-The Steering Committee is funded by the County of Sacramento and First 5 Sacramento, and is managed by The Center.
+The Steering Committee is funded by the County of Sacramento, City of Sacramento and First 5 Sacramento, and is managed by The Center.

-The Steering Committee meets every third Wednesday from 2:15 p.m. to 4:15 p.m. at Sierra Health Foundation.
+The Steering Committee meets bimonthly on the third Wednesday of the month from 2:15 p.m. to 4:15 p.m. at Sierra Health Foundation, 1321 Garden Highway in Sacramento, unless otherwise posted.
 Steering Committee meetings are open to the public.